pablodecm/phd_thesis/src/101_chapter_1.md

 formulation of quantum mechanics.

-To shed some light on how a field like $\psi$ can represent actual fermions in the universe, such as electrons or positrons, can be quantised by considering a plane wave expansion and defining annihilation operators
+To shed some light on how a field like $\psi$ can represent actual fermions in the universe, such as electrons or positrons, the field can be quantised by considering a plane wave expansion and defining annihilation operators
 $a_{\boldsymbol{p}}^s$ and $b_{\boldsymbol{p}}^s$, as well as
 creation $a_{\boldsymbol{p}}^{s\dagger}$
 and $b_{\boldsymbol{p}}^{s\dagger}$ operators.
-The field and its adjoint, which can also be thought of directly as operators in this context, can then be expressed as:
+The field and its adjoint, which can be thought of directly as operators instead of fields in this context, may then be expressed as:

 $$